 Many of us are lulled into a false sense of security in campus housing.
 The most vulnerable time for a students is during move in/ move out.
 During this time there is a lot of activity and movement, and all too often we don’t pay attention to personal property.
 Your residence hall room is your private area; however, keep in mind it’s not like your room at home.
 The following is a list of crime prevention tips that will help make your life in the residence hall more secure.

 Safety programs are scheduled throughout the semester for the students on Frank Phillips College Campus.
-For any further information please contact the Office of Student Services, your Dorm Director or Campus security.
+For any further information please contact the Office of Educational Services, your Dorm Director or Campus security.